Wasp Removal Morris County, NJby ALCO Bee Control

-ALCO Bee Removal uses environment friendly Wasp Removal products as well as humane Wasp Removal methods to keep you and your children safe while performing the Wasp Removal job.
-Our knowledgeable pest technician will answer any questions you may have and explain to your every detail you need or want to know about the job.
+ALCO Bee Removal uses environmentally friendly Wasp Removal products as well as humane Wasp Removal methods to keep you and your children safe while performing the Wasp Removal job.
+Our knowledgeable pest technician will answer any questions you may have and explain to you every detail you need or want to know about the job.
 We are always friendly and we are here to help you get rid of Wasp.

 Although wasps can be of use around the garden by consuming dead insects and eating flies they can be a nuisance too.
 Apart from stinging, their persistence can be irritating and present a threat to those allergic to their sting.

 Wasps are distinguishable from bees by their pointed lower abdomens and the narrow "waist," called a petiole, that separates the abdomen from the thorax.
 Unlike bees, wasps can sting repeatedly.
 All wasps build nests.
 Whereas bees secrete a waxy substance to construct their nests, wasps create their familiar papery abodes from wood fibers scraped with their hard mandibles and chewed into a pulp.